Middle East latest: Sirens sound across Tel Aviv as projectiles are intercepted near Blinken's hotel

-Air raid sirens echoed across Tel Aviv on Wednesday as U.S. Secretary of State Antony Blinken prepared to end a visit.
+Air raid sirens echoed across Tel Aviv on Wednesday as United States Secretary of State Antony Blinken prepared to end a visit.
 Smoke, apparently from an intercepted projectile, could be seen in the sky above the hotel where Blinken was staying.

-Blinken said Israel needs to pursue an "enduring strategic success" after its recent tactical victories against Hamas, urging it to seek a deal to end the war and bring back dozens of hostages before leaving for Saudi Arabia, as part of his 11th visit to the region since the start of the Israel-Hamas war.
+Blinken urged Israel to use its recent tactical victories against Hamas to seek a war-ending deal and bring back dozens of hostages, before leaving Wednesday for Saudi Arabia as part of his 11th visit to the region since the start of the Israel-Hamas war.

-But both sides appear to be dug in.
-Netanyahu has pledged to annihilate Hamas and recover dozens of hostages held by the group.
+Both sides appear to be dug in.
+Israeli Prime Minister Benjamin Netanyahu has pledged to annihilate Hamas and recover dozens of hostages held by the group.
 Hamas says it will only release the captives in return for a lasting cease-fire, a full Israeli withdrawal from Gaza and the release of Palestinian prisoners.

 On Oct.
 7, 2023, Hamas-led militants blew holes in Israel's security fence and stormed in, killing some 1,200 people — mostly civilians — and abducting another 250.
 Israel's offensive in Gaza has killed over 42,000 Palestinians, according to local health authorities, who do not differentiate between militants and civilians.
 The war has destroyed large areas of Gaza and displaced about 90% of its population of 2.3 million people.